nikhilsarvaiye/TrackingApi/README.md

 # TrackingApi
-a tracking api for managing state between distributed services, queue's architecture
+a tracking and notifications api for managing state between distributed services, queue's architecture